quacksire/fastmap/README.md

 ![FASTMAP](/docs/fastmap_icon.png)

-Fastmap is an efficient networking tool.
+Fastmap is an efficient networking tool for linux.
 It combines the power of nmap, fing's api and much more.

 # Installation